angliu-bu/keras-yolo2/README.md

 # YOLOv2 in Keras and Applications

 This repo contains the implementation of YOLOv2 in Keras with Tensorflow backend.
 It supports training YOLOv2 network with various backends such as MobileNet and InceptionV3.
 Links to demo applications are shown below.
 Check out https://experiencor.github.io/yolo_demo/demo.html for a Raccoon Detector demo run entirely in brower with DeepLearn.js and MobileNet backend (it somehow breaks in Window).
 Source code of this demo is located at https://git.io/vF7vG.
+Any questions please contact Ang Liu, aliu12@bu.edu.

 ## Todo list:
 - [x] Warmup training